UsamaMalik93/scimitarsolution/RESEND_SETUP.md

 ### 2. Get API Key
 1. After logging in, go to the [API Keys](https://resend.com/api-keys) page
 2. Click "Create API Key"
-3. Give it a name like "MarketingPro Contact Form"
+3. Give it a name like "Scimitar Solutions Contact Form"
 4. Copy the API key (starts with `re_`)

 ### 3. Add to Environment Variables